mrkrisgee/object_detection_yolov8/README.md

 ### Create a Virtual Environment

 Create and activate a new conda environment by running the following commands in your terminal:

-We assume you have [Anaconda](https://www.anaconda.com/) installed.
-To install the required packages, run the following commands:

 ```
 conda create -n yolov8